kplabs-pl/sml-docs/src/tutorials/ml_deployment/onboard_inference.rst

 Goal
 ----
 In this tutorial you will:
-    - Load the compiled model on the target device and preapare for inference acceleration
+    - Load the compiled model on the target device and prepare for inference acceleration
     - Delegate inference over a sample image to the FPGA-based accelerator onboard
     - Analyze the inference results and compare them with the ground truth

 A bit of background
 -------------------
 The inference program that runs on the target device is responsible for loading the compiled model, preparing the input data, and delegating the inference to the FPGA-based accelerator.
-The program can either be written in C++ or Python, either way it will levarage the Vitis AI libraries and runtime to interact with the accelerator.
-In this tuoturial we will use a Python script for demonstrative purposes.
+The program can either be written in C++ or Python, either way it will leverage the Vitis AI libraries and runtime to interact with the accelerator.
+For demonstrative purposes, this tutorial uses a Python script for the onboard inference.

 Prerequisites
 -------------
 1. Set up the target device with the Vitis AI runtime and libraries by following the :doc:`/tutorials/antelope/index` series of tutorials.
 2. Clone the model repository:

    .. code-block:: shell-session

         git clone git@git.kplabs.pl:antelope/software/linux/reference-designs-ml.git

    The files used in this tutorial are mainly located in the ``onboard`` directory of the repository.

 3. Obtain the dataset as described in the :ref:`prepare_dataset` tutorial.